 - There is no nutritional value in drinking more than 4-6 ounces of juice per day.
 That is one cup!
 (AAP and AAPD)

-- Healthy snack ideas are whole fruits, vegetables, low sugar full-fat yogurt, milk, cheese, applesauce, mixed nuts.
+- Healthy snack ideas are whole fruits, vegetables, low sugar full-fat yogurt, white milk, cheese, applesauce, mixed nuts.

 - Avoid sweets, frequent starchy snacks (crackers) and sticky treats (“fruit” snacks, raisins, gummy vitamins!).